Funhouse

-A funhouse or fun house is an amusement facility found on amusement parks and funfair midways equipped with various devices designed to surprise, challenge, and amuse visitors.
-Unlike thrill rides or dark rides, funhouses are participatory attractions, where visitors enter and move around at their own preference.
-Incorporating aspects of a playful obstacle course, they seek to distort conventional perceptions and startle people with unpredictable physical circumstances in an ambiance of wacky whimsicality.
+A funhouse or fun house is an attraction found in amusement parks and funfair midways, equipped with various devices designed to surprise, challenge, or amuse visitors.
+Unlike thrill rides or dark rides, fun houses are participatory attractions where visitors enter and move around at their own pace.
+Incorporating aspects of an obstacle course, they seek to distort conventional perceptions and startle people with unpredictable physical circumstances.

 Common features

-Started originally in the early 1900s, at Coney Island, the funhouse was initially a house/large building containing a number of amusement devices, such as: motorized versions of what can be found on a children's playground.
+Originally starting in Coney Island in the early 1900s, the funhouse was initially a house or large building containing a number of amusement devices (e.g. motorized versions of what can be found on a children's playground).